genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

    various tutorials.
 To read more on particular analysis types, go to `<https://genestack.com/tutorials/>`_.

-To access the **context menu** for a given file, you can either right or left click on the respective entry in the file browser.
+To access the **context menu** for a given file, you can either do a right or left click on the respective entry in the file browser.
 The topmost entry is the app that was used to generate this file, or the app that should be used to view it.
 The next four entries are submenus for each of the four different types of apps that can be used on the file.
 Further down are options for viewing and re-using the pipeline used to generate the file.
 The final section allows you to manage file locations and names.
 For folders, left-clicking opens the folder, while right-clicking opens the menu.
-You can open file menus whenever you see a file name in link colors when using the platform.
-The **Add to** option allows you to copy files while the **Move to** option removes the original.
+The **Add to** and **Move to** action allow you to link or move a file to a chosen directory.

+.. note:: **This does not perform a copy**

+          We use the word "linking" and not "copying" in this context, because in Genestack, adding a file to a folder does not physically create a duplicate of that file (unlike copy-pasting in your traditional operating system).
+It just adds a link to that file from the folder (similar to symbolic links on UNIX).

-**Show all parent containers** gives you the option to quickly find all copies of a file that are available to you.
-The **file accession** is a unique identifier which allows you to find a file even when the file name has changed.
+**Show all parent containers** shows you a list of all the folders in which the current file is linked.
+The **file accession** is a unique identifier attached to each file.
+Unlike other metainfo attributes, it will never change for any file.

 |ParentContainers|

-Above the file system navigator you can find the **Import** button.
+Above the file manager pane, you can find the **Import** button.
 Clicking it takes you to the Import app page, where you can upload your files, import them into the platform and edit their metainfo.